 4. Take part in open-source projects

 There are many open-source projects out there that are constantly looking for good contributors.
 You can even find projects that are suitable for beginners and move up as you gain confidence.
 This not only improves and showcases your skills.
 It also helps in making contacts and connections.
-Other contributors and maybe even the project leaders and owners might help you in getting your first job.
+Other contributors and maybe even project leaders and owners might help you in getting your first job.

 5. Never Stop Learning

 In any profession, you can never stop learning because you need to keep yourself updated with the recent advances and changing dynamics of your job.
 Continuous learning and hard work will make you stand in this highly demanded job.
-Also, Data Science is an evolving field and the best solution to a problem can become just a good one anytime.
+Also, Data Science is an evolving field and the best solution to a problem can become just a good one at any time.
 You need to continuously discover innovative ideas to prove your worth.
 This will also help you to boost your confidence and become a better Data Scientist.